TakaSoap/microsoft-365-docs-pr.zh-CN/microsoft-365/enterprise/step-2-directory-and-network-readiness.md

 - Strat_O365_Enterprise
 ms.custom: ''
 description: 了解如何评估环境中的目录和网络就绪情况。
-ms.openlocfilehash: b9b2ed38afd77a5dd487b7e319eeee5300a62a25
+ms.openlocfilehash: 78087b7e0c1cb7031954d3a9ac4188b59879db20
-ms.sourcegitcommit: bd8d55f82ca008af1b93a9bb4d1545f68e8188ad
+ms.sourcegitcommit: 584e2e9db8c541fe32624acdca5e12ee327fdb63
 ms.translationtype: HT
 ms.contentlocale: zh-CN
-ms.lasthandoff: 05/04/2020
+ms.lasthandoff: 06/10/2020
-ms.locfileid: "44011647"
+ms.locfileid: "44679010"
 ---
 # <a name="step-2-directory-and-network-readiness"></a>步骤 2：目录和网络就绪情况

-请确保目录和网络都已配置好，可以支持转换到 Windows 10 和 Microsoft 365 企业应用版。这要求 Azure Active Directory 服务为用户准备就绪，并且网络必须有能力处理其常规流量以及在电脑升级、用户文件、设置和应用程序恢复时可能移动的大量数据。
+Ensure your directory and the network are configured and ready to support to your shift to Windows 10 and Microsoft 365 Apps for enterprise.
+This will require Azure Active Directory Services to be in place for users, and your network must have the capacity to handle both its regular traffic and the movement of potentially vast amounts of data as PCs are upgraded, and users’ files, settings and applications are restored.

 ![](../media/step-2-directory-and-network-readiness-media/step-2-directory-and-network-readiness-media-1.png)